Fellowships

 How to apply

 Candidates are encouraged to inquire about the appropriateness of a proposed topic before applying.
 Our librarians can help you determine if the Lilly Library holds materials important to your research.
-Send us a message with your questions.
+Send us a message or email liblilly @ iu.edu with your questions.

 There is no special application form.
 We ask for:

-1. A research proposal (up to 3 pages in length)
+1. A research proposal (up to 3 pages in length).
+Please include:

-• emphasize the relationship of the Lilly Library’s collections to the project,
+• an explanation of the relationship of the Lilly Library’s collections to the project,

-• include the length and preferred dates of any visit(s) to the Lilly Library and
+• the length and preferred dates of any visit(s) to the Lilly Library, and

-• include a budget specific to this research proposal which includes travel costs, living and research expenses, and any other source of financial support for this research trip.
+• a budget specific to the research proposal which includes travel costs, living and research expenses, and any other source of financial support for this research trip.

 1. A résumé or curriculum vitae.
-For graduate students or other researchers whose résumés do not include a list of publications in their fields of research, please send two confidential letters of recommendation.
+For graduate students or other researchers whose résumés do not include a list of publications in their fields of research, please send one confidential letter of recommendation.
+Recommenders should email their letter directly to liblilly @ iu.edu.

 2. Indicate your interest in applying for an ATBL Research Fellowship, if awarded Lilly Library funding.